Lake Placid Outing Club

 Recommended ages: Suggested age is 12+.
 Gear includes fleece, long pants, rain gear, water bottles, headlamp, sleep gear, swimsuit with small pack towel, and their share of the group trail lunch food.

-This full day trip, led by Matt Levenson and 2-3 other experienced guides at the family-owned Adirondack Rafting Company, offers a thrilling yet safe experience on the whitewater of the Indian River and Hudson River Gorge.
+This full day trip, led by a few experienced guides at the family-owned Adirondack Rafting Company, offers a thrilling yet safe experience on the whitewater of the Indian River and Hudson River Gorge.

 If your child has participated in 6 or more trips this summer, (1 volunteer day equals 3 trips), then mark your calendars for this epic day on the water.